nikolaia/lord-of-chaos-slides/slides/index.md

 ---

-#### More distribution, more complexity
+### Distribution and complexity

-- Network communication
+' Network communication
-- Moving parts
+' Moving parts
-- Configuration
+' Configuration
-- Possible failures
+' Possible failures
-- Concepts to understad <!-- Like Service discovery and Circuit breakers -->
+' Concepts to understad, like Service discovery and Circuit breakers ' Leader election, data replication

 <!-- Our software systems are becoming more complex and more distributed.
 Microservices has become a household word, and many greenfield projects starts with small services from scratch.
 While it gives a lot opportunities, especially when it comes to scaling, polyglot solutions and maintenance, it also gives us a new set of problems: More network communication and more moving parts.
 We have a lot more configuration and we need to gracefully handle failures.
 Most likely we need service discovery and we are probably using a circuit breaker or two.
 This is getting complicated, but we get it working. -->